marcoshernanz/MiniLift/README.md

 # TODO
-- If exercise is too long, crop the name
+- Handle exercises with long name
+- FlashList
+- Custom way of calculating 1RM with ai